Originally posted by trstek

 makes an excelent point. if you want to end up with a banchie, best to start with one.

-i have 4 quads and they all have diferent suspentions. the bayue is clearly set up for a comfortable rid, where the yamaha big bear is set up more for durability. the lil eton is set up for speed and handeling at those speeds. all are verry diferent. but the monoshock seems to be the choice for getting crazy. the bayue has a dule piveting rearend so its a nice smooth ride where the bigdear is a much stiffer design and is much nicer for jumping. the bayue is also verry soft. tire tred will also play a big part in handeling carictoristics. the bayue has a staggerd bump pattern and as such dose not like to slide. i'll post some pic's later i gotta deal with the lil one now.thanks for the help
+i have 4 quads and they all have diferent suspentions. the bayue is clearly set up for a comfortable rid, where the yamaha big bear is set up more for durability. the lil eton is set up for speed and handeling at those speeds. all are verry diferent. but the monoshock seems to be the choice for getting crazy. the bayue has a dule piveting rearend so its a nice smooth ride where the bigdear is a much stiffer design and is much nicer for jumping. the bayue is also verry soft. tire tred will also play a big part in handeling carictoristics. the bayue has a staggerd bump pattern and as such dose not like to slide. i'll post some pic's later i gotta deal with the lil one now.

 ......or..........